uhasker/getting-things-done-in-next-js/src/chapter2/06-configuring-typescript.md

 }
 ```

-Next let's create a `tsconfig.json` to indicate that this particular project will use TypeScript:
+Next, let's create a `tsconfig.json` to indicate that this particular project will use TypeScript:

 ```json
 {